 If you’re not familiar with the dental world (which most people aren’t), you may not completely understand what a dental implant procedure is.

 Basically, the point of dental implant surgery is to replace missing or damaged teeth and roots with artificial teeth and roots.
-Implants can be more comfortable alternative to the traditional full-mouth dentures.
+Implants can be a more comfortable alternative to the traditional full-mouth dentures.

 Who Are Good Candidates For Dental Implant Surgery?